-The authors would like to thank Professors Steinar Holden (University of Oslo) and Fumio Ohtake (Osaka University), the participants at the third modern economic policy research conference, and the staff at the Institute for Monetary and Economic Studies, the Bank of Japan (BOJ), for their valuable comments.
-Whatever errors may be contained herein are solely those of the authors.
-Views expressed in this paper are those of the authors and do not necessarily reflect the official views of the BOJ.
+The authors would like to thank Professor Fumio Ohtake (Osaka University), the participants at the third modern economic policy research conference and the staff at the Institute for Monetary and Economic Studies, the Bank of Japan, for their valuable comments.
+Views expressed in this paper are those of the authors, and do not necessarily reflect the official views of the Bank of Japan.
+Whatever errors that may be contained herein are solely those of the authors.